pvparthverma/virtual-farmer-autofarm/README.md

 advanced virtual farmer (discord bot) autofarm

-# ONLY WORKS FOR WINDOWS!!!
+# ONLY WORKS ON WINDOWS!!!

 Required software for setup: